Chislevah/Capstone-Customer-Data-Analysis-/README.md

 #### Data Analysis with Excel
 ---
-To analyze my customer data, I first of all created some new columns to help me through my analyses.
-The columns I created I named; churned customers, subscription duration and subscription start date.
+To analyze this customer data, I first of all created some new columns to help me through my analyses.
+They columns I created, I named; churned customers, subscription duration and subscription start date.
 1. Churned customers: created using conditional formatting.
 ```excel
 =IF(false, 1,0)
 ```
  This means that if canceled is true it should return 1 but if it’s false it should return 0.
 The false or 0 represents the active customers while the true or 1 represents the churned customers.
-This column was created in order to be able to run analysis, on actual figures since analysis on text are limited.
+This column was created in order to be able to run analysis, on actual figures since analysis on text are limited on excel.
 2. Subscription duration.
-The next column I created was the subscription duration column.
+The next column I created, was the subscription duration column.
 This column was created in order to know the duration of period or the time frame it took from the beginning of the listing till the end of the listing.
 It’s calculated thus;
 ```excel
 = subscription end – subscription start.
 ```
-3. Subscription start date: this column was created in order to help format the subscription start into ‘yyyy-mm’ format.
+3. Subscription start date: This column was created in order to help format the subscription start into ‘yyyy-mm’ format.
 This means that the subscription duration would now be in a format of the year and month only.
+This is an optional column.
 The formula is;
 ```excel
 =TEXT( subscription start, ‘yyyy-mm’).
 ```